Khamaleona/OpenHealthDevices/README.md

   <li><b>General: </b>It represents the main scheme suitable for every sensor.</li>
 </ol>

-Inside each sensor folder you will find an image that shows the circuit scheme and the Arduino code file (.ino).
+Inside each sensor folder (we will call them <i>Modules</i>) you will find an image that shows the circuit scheme and the Arduino code file (.ino).
 Those files contains all the functionality you would need if you wanted to collect their measurements and store them into a web server.
 What happens if you want a simpler behaviour?
 Maybe you just want to read the measures and display them.
 We have already thought about it.

 Remember <b>main.py</b> file we have mentioned before?
 Here we have implemented everything.
 Inside each sensor folder, you can find <b>code_sensor.json</b> and <b>questions_sensor.json</b> files.
 They contain every piece of code necessary to generate your selected sensor.
 You can execute them using main.py file or codeGeneration.py (it is inside the sensor folder).
 It will ask you the details of your device and at the end, it will generate the <i>.ino</i> file that we will upload to the board later.
 These are the steps you need to follow to perform everything successfully: